Star Ocean: Integrity and Faithlessness: Development

 Also in consideration of the series' aging fanbase, the protagonist Fidel was made to be 23 years old instead of a teenager to be more relatable to the games audience.
 Kobayashi said that downloadable content was a possibility, but traditional console players would prefer more work on the game or its sequel instead.
 The game producers altered the character Miki's clothes (which in this case was her underwear) to make her outfit more conservative in anticipation of backlash from western audiences against teenagers in sexually provocative clothing.
 Other localization adjustments were made during the quality assurance testing included a moment where Miki meets Relia, a younger girl, and reassures her by patting her on the head; this gesture, however, did not register positively internationally and was modified.

 A large focus of the game was on making it "seamless", such as smooth transitions between gameplay and combat, eliminating random encounters with enemies, as well as perfecting the angling of the in-game camera to automatically go to the best spot for players to see their enemies during combat.
 The development team was guided by the principle that gameplay should not be interrupted unless it is necessary.
 Also part of the seamlessness was the reduction in cut scenes to keep the narrative more cohesive and focused on the gameplay experience.

 When asked about the possibility of a Microsoft Windows version of the game, producer Shuichi Kobayashi explained that porting the game would likely be easy due to the ASKA engine tri-Ace used to develop the game but that they were having difficulty trying to find a way for players without a controller to play the game.
 Due to this they decided to delay a possible PC release.
+Despite this, a PC port has yet to be released, leading to the possibility of it being cancelled, likely due to low sales or reception.